 Simple English definitions for legal terms

-Read a random definition: limitations, statute of
+Read a random definition: by-bidding

 The factor's act is a law that helps protect people who buy things from someone who is acting as an agent for someone else.
 This law assumes that the agent was acting with the owner's permission and approval, so the buyer can feel confident that they are making a legitimate purchase.